Based on the homily preached at the Friday morning Eucharist at St. Augustine’s Episcopal Church, Wilmette, IL, October 8, 2021

 The reality is that marriage, like every human cultural institution, is fallen.
 No marriage is perfect.
 We idolize those couples who manage to remain together and remain reasonably happy fifty years or more.

 I want to respond to our marital situation in two ways.
 First, it is possible to love more than one person.
 Indeed, I should hope so!
 Lovers do not have sex with anyone else, not because they can’t love anyone else, but because dealing with our one spouse is the way we learn to truly love another person – in sickness and in health, for better and for worse, as we say in the marriage vows.
 As married couples we together love others – certainly our children and our other relatives (including our in-laws), but also the people who cross our path in our communities and churches.
 We are given many people to love!
-One might say that learning to love our spouse is practice for loving others.
+One might say that learning to love our spouse through all the up and downs of married life is practice for loving others.

 Yes, we fail in love many times.
 But as followers of Jesus we are taught to confess our failures and receive forgiveness of sins.
 In our fallen state we live in and by God’s grace, not by legal casuistries – including the casuistries of church law.
 Church authorities can be just like the Pharisees in our legalisms.
 The union of two becoming one flesh cannot be annulled.
 The only annulment that is possible is when a marriage has not been sexually consummated, when there has been no conjugal union.
 Fictions about this should be avoided.
 The issue is whether a difficult marriage can be dissolved by divorce.
 Some churches have said “no,” although the Protestant reformers made provision for divorce under some circumstances.

 Moreover, those who have gone through the agony of dissolving a marriage should not be barred from communion; they need the grace of God.
 After confession and repentance, which is incumbent on all of us before coming to the Lord’s table, they should receive the gifts of Communion with Christ and his church.
 The sacrament is for sinners.